akarlinsky/world_mortality/README.md

 2015 onward: [CDC Weekly Counts of Deaths by Jurisdiction and Age](https://data.cdc.gov/NCHS/Weekly-Counts-of-Deaths-by-Jurisdiction-and-Age/y5bj-9g5w).

-The CDC reports death counts for Puerto Rico and the US separately, as thus the WHO for COVID deaths.
+The CDC reports death counts for Puerto Rico and the US separately, as does the WHO for COVID deaths.
 We are thus reporting death counts for the territory of Puerto Rico separately from the rest of the US.

 ### Qatar (monthly)